 Controlling the Risk of Asset Misappropriation

-Stay one step ahead of the most common form of employee fraud.
-Attend and learn how to assess your organization’s risk of asset misappropriation and explore best practices for deterring and identifying the costly theft or misuse of company resources.
+Learn how to stay a step ahead of the most common form of employee fraud with the ACFE’s Controlling the Risk of Asset Misappropriation seminar.
+This course will help you assess your organization’s risk of asset misappropriation and provide best practices for deterring and identifying the costly theft or misuse of company resources.

 Credit by Field of Study

 Pricing varies by event location or format.
 Please view the individual event page for the most accurate pricing.

 Event Cancellation Policy

 Our cancellation policy is intended to keep costs low for attendees.
 Due to financial obligations incurred by ACFE, Inc., you must cancel your registration prior to the start of the event.
 Cancellations received less than 14 calendar days prior to an event start date are subject to a $100 administrative fee.
 No refunds or credits will be given for cancellations received on or after the start date of the event.
 Those who do not cancel and do not attend are responsible for the full registration fee.
 Should an event be cancelled or postponed by the ACFE due to unforeseen circumstances, ACFE will process a full refund of registration fees within 30 days of such circumstances becoming known.
 The ACFE will attempt to notify affected customers by phone and email after it determines cancellation is necessary.

 ACFE events are unmatched in scope and effectiveness and backed by our unconditional satisfaction guarantee.
 If you attend an ACFE event and are not completely satisfied, please contact an ACFE Member Services Representative at MemberServices@ACFE.com or call (800) 245-3321 / +1 (512) 478-9000.